Detection Is Cheap, Routing Is Learned: Why Refusal-Based Alignment Evaluation Fails

-\textbf{Behaviorally discriminating subset:} We combined refusal data from 9 local models and 11 API models to identify prompts where at least one Chinese model censors the CCP version but not the structurally identical Western parallel.
-Result: \textbf{29/32 prompts (91\%) are ideology-discriminating}.
+We use two main prompt corpora plus two supplementary sets.
+The \textbf{primary corpus (v1)} contains 24 CCP-sensitive prompts across six topics (Tiananmen, Tibet, Xinjiang, Xi Jinping/CCP, Hong Kong, COVID), each paired with a factually equivalent control about a non-CCP topic; v1 is used for probing and ablation.
+The \textbf{adversarial corpus (v3)} contains 32 CCP-sensitive prompts at four intensity levels (neutral, pointed, accusatory, provocative) across eight topics, each paired with a structurally matched Western parallel (e.g., Tiananmen $\leftrightarrow$ Kent State, Xinjiang $\leftrightarrow$ Japanese internment, Tibet $\leftrightarrow$ Western Sahara); v3 supports behavioral testing and discrimination analysis.
+A \textbf{Chinese-language corpus} of 16 prompts (L3 accusatory and L4 provocative for each of 8 topics) tests whether input language modulates censorship behavior.
+We also identify a \textbf{behaviorally discriminating subset} by combining refusal data from 9 local models and 11 API models to find prompts where at least one Chinese model censors the CCP version but not the structurally identical Western parallel; 29 of 32 prompts (91\%) are ideology-discriminating.
 Three confounded prompts (COVID neutral, COVID pointed, Censorship neutral) are excluded from discrimination analyses.
 The Western control (Gemini 3.1 Flash) answered all 64 prompts (32 CCP + 32 parallel) neutrally, confirming zero confounded prompts from the prompt design.